 RV 207 - The Brocades program has short-lived geometric flower patterns (often found on washi-paper) bloom to the plucking of the strings across rippling quilts of kimono patterns, and to the solo violin "it is neither the wind nor sashes but your own mind that flaps".
 Time: 2:56, Q=45

-The second interation of Nexus 7 tablet was made by Asus for Google and it displays 1080p video.
-In this configuration a hood is strapped onto the Nexus 7.
+The following displays a generic 7 inch tablet that displays 1080p resolution.
+In this configuration a hood is strapped onto the tablet.
 This hood has two elastic straps integrated into the design and can also be used as a carrier for the tablet when it is folded up.
-The hood is an H-R7 and is made by a company called Hoodman.Nexus 7 Back View:
+The hood is an H-R7 and is made by a company called Hoodman.Hoodman Back View:

 HMZ-T1 Side View: